DevMeena/social-frontend/README.md

 ## To Do:

 1. Followers and Following Dropdown
-2. Add edit and delete buttons on Post's settings (triple dot)
-3. Add country/city and date picker
+2. Add country/city and date picker in update user

 ## Misc: